tangowithcode/tango_with_django_2/manuscript/chapter-git.md

 From this list, you can choose a commit to rollback to.
 For the selected commit, you must take the commit hash -- the long string of letters and numbers.
 To demonstrate, the top (or `HEAD`) commit hash in the example output above is `88f41317640a2b62c2c63ca8d755feb9f17cf16e`.
 You can select this in your terminal and copy it to your computer's clipboard.

 With your commit hash selected, you can now rollback your workspace to the previous revision.
 You can do this with the `git checkout` command.
-The following example command would rollback to the commit with hash `88f41317640a2b62c2c63ca8d755feb9f17cf16e`.
+The following example command would rollback to the commit with the aforementioned hash.

 {lang="text",linenos=off}
     $ git checkout 88f41317640a2b62c2c63ca8d755feb9f17cf16e .